-The Liver Center at Nationwide Children’s Hospital is an integral part of the Division of Gastroenterology, Hepatology and Nutrition, caring for a wide range of liver diseases through medical management and surgery.
+The Liver Center at Nationwide Children’s Hospital is an integral part of the Division of Gastroenterology, Hepatology and Nutrition, caring for a wide range of liver diseases through medical management, surgery or potentially liver transplant.

 If your child has a medical issue related to the liver, gallbladder and/or pancreas, they will be treated by the experts on the Liver Center team.
 This dedicated group of physicians, nurses and other professionals provides a range of specialized inpatient and outpatient services for children with inherited or acquired conditions.
 Liver problems can be life-threatening and life-changing.
 Quick evaluation, correct diagnosis and early treatment can impact long-term health, so the Liver Center physicians are committed to seeing all outpatient referrals within 48 hours.

 Many liver conditions can start at birth and continue through childhood.
 Others may be acquired later in life through an infection or a reaction to a drug.
 The Liver Center team is structured to provide continuity of care as a child transitions from inpatient to outpatient management and pediatric to adult care, helping ensure the very best outcomes.

 Babies in the NICU are paired with one physician team member while they are at the hospital.
 Once the babies are discharged, the same physician will provide follow-up care on an outpatient basis.

 Every day, the Liver Center team evaluates children who are in the hospital for other medical reasons, but may show signs of having liver issues.
 They coordinate inpatient care with the other medical teams, and if necessary, will continue to see the child on an outpatient basis.